gorillanet/system-bus-radio-neon/README.md

 # system-bus-radio-neon

-System Bus Radio for ARM NEON
+System Bus Radio for ARM NEON.
 This program is influenced by [system-bus-radio](https://github.com/fulldecent/system-bus-radio)

 # What is this?